 Light, heat, water and air are enemies of cooking oils and oils such as avocado, hazelnut, sesame, flaxseed and walnut oils should be refrigerated to prevent rancidity.
 All other oils should be kept tightly sealed in a cool, dark place.
 You can wrap any translucent bottle in tin foils to extend its shelf life.

 There is much discussion around smoke points.
 The smoke point of an oil or fat is the temperature point where the oil stops shimmering and starts smoking.
 This is the point to take your pan off the heat.
 The higher a fat’s smoke point, the more cooking methods you can use it for.

-Below is a chart that outlines the smoke points of common fats and oils.
+Below outlines the smoke points of common fats and oils.
 It is from a combination of sources, The Professional Chef and Modernist Cuisine.

 Myhrvold, Nathan, Chris Young, Maxime Bilet, and Ryan Matthew.
 Smith.
 Modernist Cuisine: The Art and Science of Cooking.
 Bellevue, WA: Cooking Lab, 2011.
 Print.